agcyphers/yoc-slideshow/README.md

 # Year of Code Slideshow
-This is my submission for the April 2025 Xojo Year of Code April.
+This is my submission for the April 2025 Xojo Year of Code.

 Simple slideshow component with just a few methods.